bhits/logback-audit/README.md

 Currently, the Logback Audit Server does not support a database migration process, so the schema must be created manually.
 An [SQL file](audit-db/audit_tables-2014-04-07T102006.sql) is provided with this project to create the schema.

 This API requires a separate application server to run it.
 [Apache Tomcat 8](http://tomcat.apache.org/) is the recommended application server to run this API.
-This API listens on a port that is separate than the application server port to communicate with other audit clients.
+This API listens on a port that is different from the application server port to communicate with other audit clients.
 Please see the [Configure](#configure) section for details of configuring the port number to listen to.

 ### Deployment

 For easy deployment:

-1. Find the `war` file located in `audit-server-generator/logback-audit-server/target` folder after building the project
+1. Find the `war` file located in `audit-server-generator/logback-audit-server/target` folder after building the project.
-2. Copy the `war` file to Tomcat's `webapps` folder
+2. Copy the `war` file to Tomcat's `webapps` folder.
-3. Configure Tomcat for *Logback Audit Server* properties *(See [Configure](#configure) section)*
+3. Configure Tomcat for *Logback Audit Server* properties *(See [Configure](#configure) section)*.
-4. Start up Tomcat
+4. Start up Tomcat.

 Please refer to [Tomcat Web Application Deployment](http://tomcat.apache.org/tomcat-8.0-doc/deployer-howto.html) documentation for more details about Tomcat deployment.